 The most recent bluefish management track stock assessment was completed in June 2021, using data through 2019 (NEFSC 2021d).
+The Council and Commission FMP for bluefish defines the management unit as all bluefish in United States waters of the western Atlantic Ocean.
 The assessment approach is a complex statistical catch-at-age model incorporating a broad array of fishery and survey data.
 Results from the 2021 assessment indicate that the bluefish stock was overfished and was 5% below the overfished threshold, but overfishing was not occurring in 2019 (Figure 4).
 Fishing mortality was 5% below the threshold level defining overfishing.
 More detail on the assessment can be found here.